origin-1/gulp-eslint-new/README.md

 `writer` param type: `NodeJS.WritableStream | Function | undefined`

 The `writer` argument may be a writable stream, `Function`, or `undefined`.
-As a writable stream, the formatter results will be written to the stream.
+As a writable stream, the formatter output will be written to the stream.
-If `undefined`, the formatter results will be written to [gulp's log](https://github.com/gulpjs/fancy-log#logmsg).
+If `undefined`, the formatter output will be written to [gulp's log](https://github.com/gulpjs/fancy-log#logmsg).
-A `Function` will be called with the formatter results as the only parameter.
+A `Function` will be called with the formatter output as the only parameter.

 ```javascript
 // write to gulp's log (default)